MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-resource.md

 LocalizationGroup: Gateways
 ---

-# Use Kerberos (resource-based) for single sign-on (SSO) from Power BI to on-premises data sources
+# Use resource-based Kerberos for single sign-on (SSO) from Power BI to on-premises data sources

 Use [Kerberos constrained (resource-based) delegation](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) to enable seamless single sign-on connectivity using Kerberos constrained delegation while using new capabilities of Windows Server 2012 permitting the front-end and back-end services to be in different domains.
 For this to work, the back-end services domain needs to trust the front-end services domain.

-## Preparing for Kerberos (Resource Based) Constrained Delegation
+## Preparing for resource-based Kerberos constrained delegation

 Several items must be configured for Kerberos Constrained Delegation to work properly, including _Service Principal Names_ (SPN) and delegation settings on service accounts.

-### Prerequisite 1: Operating System Requirements
+### Prerequisite 1: Operating system requirements

 Resource-based constrained delegation can only be configured on a domain controller running Windows Server 2012 R2 or Windows Server 2012 or higher.